visit-dav/visit/src/doc/java_client/Examples/OpenGUI.rst

 OpenGUI
 ~~~~~~~

-This program shows how to host to start the VisIt_ **GUI** from within your Java application.
+This program shows how to start the VisIt_ **GUI** from within your Java application.
 By altering the arguments passed to the ``OpenClient()`` method, you could launch other VisIt_ clients too.
 A VisIt_ client is a program that uses the ``ViewerProxy`` class to control the viewer.
 Examples of VisIt_ clients are: VisIt_'s **GUI**, VisIt_'s Python interface (**CLI**), and any program that uses the VisIt_ Java interface.